-Vascular Endothelial Growth Factor (VEGF antibody) is a sub-family of growth factors, more specifically the platelet-derived growth factor family of cystine-knot growth factors.
-VEGF proteins are important signaling factors involved in both vasculogenesis (the formation of the embryonic circulatory system) and angiogenesis (the growth of blood vessels from pre-existing vasculature).
-Studies indicate that in certain cancers, high VEGF expression is correlated with shorter survival.
-This indicates that VEGF antibody is a valuable prognostic marker and holds the potential to be a predictive marker for anti-angiogenic cancer treatment.
+Vascular endothelial growth factor (VEGF) is a sub-family of growth factors, more specifically of platelet-derived growth factor family of cystine-knot growth factors.
+They are important signaling proteins involved in both vasculogenesis (the formation of the embryonic circulatory system) and angiogenesis (the growth of blood vessels from pre-existing vasculature) (2-3).
+In certain cancers, high VEGF expression has been correlated with shorter survival (1).

 Membrane and / or cytoplasmic